RihamAdil1/Rihal-Challenge-ML/README.md

 This challenge for Rihal.om
 https://github.com/rihal-om/rihal-codestacker/tree/main/ML

+## Introduction
+In today's digital age, the abundance of news articles available online has led to an overwhelming amount of information for readers to navigate.
+With such a flood of content, finding relevant news has become increasingly challenging.
+Consequently, there is a growing demand for effective news classification systems, which are vital tools for organizing and accessing important content with ease.

+Furthermore, there is an urgent need for systems capable of captioning images, providing clear and concise descriptions that aid in understanding and engagement.
+Additionally, there is an increasing desire for systems that can generate abstracts from the main body of articles, condensing the key points into brief summaries for easy consumption and understanding.

 ## Description

 This project aims to solve the challenges faced by Rihal Company which it consists of 5 research questions:
-### RQ1: Develop a model that can categorize news articles into their respective categories.
+RQ1: Develop a model that can categorize news articles into their respective categories.
 ### RQ2: Generate abstracts that provide a clear and concise summary of the article.
 ### RQ3: Generate captions for each news article's image that accurately reflect the content.
 ### RQ4: Implement a real-time UI web app for inference where it allows the user to upload an article body, image, and a title, and then return its category, a caption, and an abstract (you could use tools such as Streamlit or Gradio).